 I consider only,

-• Payment method verified clients (So many spam job posts out there)
+• Clients with verified payment method (So many spam job posts out there)

-• Client must have experience on Upwork (hired/paid before)
+• Client must have experience on Upwork (hired/paid earlier)

 One More Thing………

-If you picked up your client well, no harm would come.
+If you carefully picked up your client, no harm would come.

 Consider how you give the best quality service and pricing up.
 Go cheap is not the right business plan.

 I have learned those things by working on Upwork for years and lot more things to tell you.
 But, this article is long enough.
-So, I will write a series of articles about FREELANCING with my own experiences.
-Stay connected.
+So, I will write a series of articles about Freelancing with my own experiences.